 Major banks, post offices, and convenience stores usually have ATMs that accept foreign cards.
 I recommend using 7/11 ATMs as they are known to have low foreign withdrawal fees.

-One of the best ways to stay safe as a solo traveler is to make friends who you can explore with and look out for each other.
-Not only is this great for your safety, but it makes the journey more fun to experience it with new friends!
-However, not all hostels are created equal when it comes to making friends.
+Especially in Japan, not all hostels are created equal when it comes to making friends.
 Some hostels attract travelers who want to keep to themselves, while some attract those who want to socialize.
 Make sure to thoroughly research hostels and read reviews to find a vibe that’s a good fit for you.

 You can find over 300 hostels all across Japan with thousands of reviews on Hostelworld, the best place to find and book a social hostel.
 Book your best-fit Japan hostels here!